lonelycode/tyk-io-site-content/v1.8/setup/install-dashboard.md

 In order to initialise and first-run your Tyk Dashboard, simply run it on the command line as follows:

     vagrant@precise64:~/tyk-analytics-v0.9$ ./tyk-analytics --neworg --newuser

 You will be presented with a few questions about the Organisation and User to create, **Use quotation marks to enter multi-word names**, if your organisation is called
 `John Smith Limited`, then when asked for the Org name, enter `"John Smith Limited"`, as otherwise it will break. f you've done this, simply hit `Ctrl+C` to quit the app and try again.

-If you've created an Organisation, and then gone through the User Creation wizard, tyk should start up, and you should see that it is listening on the server at the configured port.
+If you've created an Organisation, and then gone through the User Creation wizard, Tyk should start up, and you should see that it is listening on the server at the configured port.

 You should now be able to go to http://your-tyk-host.com:PORT/ and see a login screen.

 ## Step 6: Log in as your new user